bdy9527/bdy9527.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD student in the School of Computer Science, Beijing University of Posts and Telecommunications (BUPT), advised by  Prof. [Chuan Shi](http://shichuan.org/).
+I am a fourth-year Ph.D. student in the School of Computer Science, Beijing University of Posts and Telecommunications (BUPT), advised by  Prof. [Chuan Shi](http://shichuan.org/).
 I also collaborated with Prof. [Xiao Wang](https://wangxiaocs.github.io/), Beihang University.
-Before that, I got my B.E in the School of Information and Telecommunication Engineering at BUPT.
+Before that, I got my B.E. in the School of Information and Telecommunication Engineering at BUPT.

 I am interested in graph machine learning, especially spectral graph neural networks and graph signal processing.
 Currently, I am working on applying the spectral information of graphs to various downstream tasks and applications.